AdamPaternostro/Azure-Databricks-CI-CD-Initial-Token/README.md

       (typically I do a build pipeline and publish artifacts, but we are "cheating" here)
    * Create a Stage (empty job) named CreateDB
    * Add the deploy ARM template task
-      Get the ARM template for a Databricks workspace https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace
+      Get the ARM template for a Databricks workspace (also in this repo) https://github.com/Azure/azure-quickstart-templates/tree/master/101-databricks-workspace
       * Authorize your subscription (you might need to use a service principle under project | service connections )
       * For resource group name enter: DatabricksInitialTokenCluster